HughWarrington/SymPortal_wiki/SymPortal-setup.md

 $ which mafft
 /home/user/mafft/bin/mafft
 ```
-If the executable is installed and found in your PATH the path to the executable should be returned
+If the executable is installed and found in your PATH, the path to the executable should be returned
 ***

 #### To check that you have SymPortal setup correctly: